 How do I get started?

+Because it is a requirement that all undergraduate research be supervised by a faculty or staff member, your first step is finding someone to be your mentor.
 Be proactive!
 It is unlikely that anyone will approach you – you need to make the effort and seek out these opportunities.
 You should approach faculty members with whom you have had classes or whose research interests match your own.
 You can check out the webpages of faculty members in your major/minor to find out what their research interests are.

 Undergraduate research opportunities are often competitive, so be sure to engage in behaviors that make you stand out from the crowd.
 For example, be sure to maintain a high GPA (faculty mentors can be selective about the students with whom they work).
 Take classes with professors with whom you might want to work, and be a stellar student in those classes (sit in the front, ask questions, complete all assignments early, visit during office hours, etc.).
 Visit professors during their office hours and talk to them about their research interests – indicate you would love to help out with any ongoing research projects.